WordPress tips and tricks - custom templates

 Custom page templates are very much an underused part of the WordPress software yet they can do some very powerful things.
-Basically you can create a new template file and then use that to display WordPress pages in a totally different way to normal, adding whatever extra features you desire.
+Basically you can create a new template file and then use that to display WordPress pages in a totally different way to normal, adding whatever extra features you want.
 An example of a custom page on Binary Moon would be the Archives page (I need to rejig my archives, they are getting rather long).

 The code should look like…